ImageMagick/ImageMagick6/README.md

 Now that ImageMagick [version 7](https://www.imagemagick.org) is released, we continue to maintain the legacy release of ImageMagick, [version 6](https://legacy.imagemagick.org).
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://www.imagemagick.org/script/porting.php).

 ImageMagick best practices **strongly** encourages you to configure a [security policy](https://www.imagemagick.org/script/security-policy.php) that suits your local environment.

+As an analog to linear (RGB) and non-linear (sRGB) color colorspaces, as of ImageMagick 6.9.9-29, we introduce the LinearGray colorspace.
+Gray is non-linear grayscale and LinearGray is linear (e.g. -colorspace linear-gray).

+Want more performance from ImageMagick?
+Try these options:

+* Add more memory to your system, see the pixel cache;
+* Add more cores to your system, see threads of execution support;
+* push large images to a solid-state drive, see large image support.

+If these options are prohibitive, you can reduce the quality of the image results.
+The default build is Q16.
+If you instead use a Q8 build, you use half the memory The tradeoff is reduced precision.
+For a Q8 build of ImageMagick, use this configure script option: --with-quantum-depth=8.